 There is a misconception about automatic watches that they don’t need manual wounds.
 When the automatic watches are not worn on the hand to keep it, running a manual wound is required.
-On the other hand, when the wearer’s wrist motion is not sufficient, it needs to wound manually.
+On the other hand, when the wearer’s wrist motion is not sufficient, it needs to be wound manually.

 √√ How do you wind an automatic watch?

 Ans: The meaning of winding is giving back life to your automatic watch.
 To wind the watch by wearing it, wear your watch and move your wrist till the watch hand moves.
-You can also make a date and time adjustments.
+You can also make date and time adjustments.

 Manual winding- Push the crown in position 0 and rotate it clockwise.
-Repeat rotating the crown for 30-40 times.
+Repeat rotating the crown 30-40 times.